opentorah/opentorah/Background.md

 Although FOP JEuclid plugin code works as is, I mage one change: I use explicit programmatic configuration instead of leaving classpath provider-configuration crumbs for the the ServerLoader (see JEuclidFopFactoryConfigurator class).
+The reason I did this (besides my general dislike for magic) is: I need to be able to disable JEuclid based on the configuration of my plugin in the Gradle build file, which isn't possible if it self-enables just by being on the classpath.

-Here are the names and contents of the provider-configuration files for informational purposes:
+Here are the names and contents of the provider-configuration files that JEuclid FOP plugin had under `META-INF/services` (for informational purposes):

 | Name                                                        | Contents                                                     |
 |-------------------------------------------------------------|--------------------------------------------------------------|